asqwerty666/wes/README.md

    * --output, -o : especify where to storage the output
    * --source, -s : especify where to look for subject's fasta files

-### Alternative way

-If you want to run individual analysis first and compile the whole DB only after checking everyting is fine you could use the scripts,
+This command will run individual analysis.
+After that you will want to compile the whole DB, but only after checking everyting is finei.
+You could use the script,

-  * *preproc.py* : run individual analysis
   * *vcf_proc.py* : make full GVCF from individual files